 Keep in mind that the best diet for any given person will depend on what food sensitivities they have, as well as if they’re having issues with blood sugar, intestinal permeability, ongoing chronic stress, infections, or toxin exposures.

 A Paleo diet eliminates all grains and all processed foods.
-After eliminating grains and processed foods, a Paleo diet replaces these with nutrient-dense foods thought to have been eaten during the Paleolithic Era: nuts and seeds, vegetables, fruit, and eggs.
-Meat, a caveman staple, is also allowed, as is fish and other meat products (organ meats).
+After eliminating grains and processed foods, a Paleo diet replaces these with nutrient-dense foods thought to have been eaten during the Paleolithic era: nuts and seeds, vegetables, fruit, and eggs.
+Meat, a caveman staple, is also allowed, as are fish and other meat products (organ meats).

-Depending on the particular Paleo plan you are following, dairy may also be allowed, but I do not recommend it, as you’ve seen earlier it is a highly reactive food for most people.
+Depending on the particular Paleo plan you are following, dairy may also be allowed, but I do not recommend it, as you’ve seen earlier that it is a highly reactive food for most people.
 Other food items of controversy on a Paleo diet include eggs and sweet potatoes.
-Note that many people have food sensitivities to eggs, although I include them in my own diet.
+Over the years, I’ve observed that many people have food sensitivities to eggs — 48 percent of my survey participants identified eggs as a sensitivity.

 A Paleo diet has helped many people with Hashimoto’s feel better by improving symptoms such as fatigue, joint pain, brain fog, bloating and gas.

 You can read more about the Paleo diet here.
-This article discusses the benefits of the Paleo diet, how it differs from the Standard American Diet (SAD), the negatives relating to eating grains, and how to get started.
+This article discusses the benefits of the Paleo diet, how it differs from the Standard American Diet (S.A.D.), the downsides of grains, and how to get started.
 You can even get some free Paleo recipes on the page!

 5. The Autoimmune Paleo Diet (AIP) – Further Restrictions